Student Media Advising

 Our media students consistently went on to land stellar internships and jobs at the likes of WIRED, USA Today, Apple, The Jerusalem Post, The New England Center for Investigative Reporting, Good Morning America and The Boston Globe.

-Having come through the University of Kansas student newsroom as an undergrad—with many of my best college memories having taken place there—I was thrilled when Valencia Community College in Orlando “gave me my own newsroom.”
+Having come through the University of Kansas student newsroom as an undergrad, I was thrilled when Valencia Community College in Orlando “gave me my own newsroom.”

 My time at Valencia helped me understand what it really meant to be an adviser, and I realized, in the trial by fire that is every professional adviser’s first year or two that I shouldn’t for an instant think of the newsroom as my own.